Genius (American TV series): Season 4

 In September 2022, the cast was announced, with Kelvin Harrison Jr. and Aaron Pierre set to star as Martin Luther King Jr. and Malcolm X respectively, while Weruche Opia was cast as Coretta Scott King and Jayme Lawson as Betty Shabazz.
 In November, Ron Cephas Jones, Gary Carr and Hubert Point-Du Jour were added to the main cast for the season, with Lennie James, LisaGay Hamilton, Ashley Romans, Donal Logue and Griffin Matthews joining in recurring roles.
 Jalyn Hall was cast as a younger Martin Luther King Jr. in December.

 Filming

 Principal photography for season one took place in mid-2016 in Prague.
 Filming for season two began in November 2017 in Málaga and was expected to take place for over five months in various cities around the world, including Barcelona, Paris, and Budapest.
 Filming for the third season was set to commence in November 2019, for an early-2020 release.
 In March 2020, the production was shelved due to the COVID-19 pandemic.
 The series resumed production on October 1, 2020.

 Music

 Most of Franklin's music in season three was recorded by Erivo.
-The producers, however, were unable to obtain the rights to use Franklin's biggest songs, "Respect" and "(You Make Me Feel Like) A Natural Woman".
+However, the producers were unable to obtain the rights to use Franklin's biggest songs, "Respect" and "(You Make Me Feel Like) A Natural Woman".